Managing strata finances and insurance

 - cleaning

-- electricity, water and council rates
+- electricity, water and council rates.

 This is not a complete list.
 You should carefully consider the needs of your strata scheme when working out the number and type of expenses you may have.

-Based on this budget, the corporation decides they will need to charge (‘levy’) owners a total of $200,000 over ten years.
+Based on this budget, the owners corporation decides they will need to charge (‘levy’) owners a total of $200,000 over ten years.

 Property owners pay an annual levy (sometimes called a ’contribution’ or ’fee‘).
 This is to help maintain and repair common property, and to meet running costs.